How Do Gasoline Cars Work?

 Fuel pump: A pump that transfers fuel from the tank to the engine's fuel injection system via the fuel line.

-Fuel tank (gasoline): Stores gasoline on board the vehicle until it's needed by the engine.
+Fuel tank (gasoline): This tank stores gasoline on board the vehicle until it's needed by the engine.

 Internal combustion engine (spark-ignited): In this configuration, fuel is injected into either the intake manifold or the combustion chamber, where it is combined with air, and the air/fuel mix is ignited by the spark from a spark plug.